Time-in and the IC area

 Everyone who is in the IC area during time-in is considered to be IC.
 You should avoid the IC area during this time unless you are playing your character.
 If you are in the IC area and you wish to stop roleplaying then out of courtesy to other players you must leave the IC area first unless there is a genuine emergency.

 You may continue to roleplay with other characters anywhere in the IC area after time-out so long as you do not take any confrontational actions.
-You can talk and trade but you must not attack another character, steal from them, or use any ability.
+You can talk and trade but you must not attack another character, or use any ability.

 For example, you are in a casino so you may continue to roleplay after time-out but you may not steal items or money from other patrons and you may not attack anyone.